Fujifilm X-Pro2 Review

 Fujifilm X-Pro2 Image Quality

-I will post sample images below from our travels and from other shooting scenarios using a range of lenses with the X-Pro2.
+I will post sample images below from our travels and other shooting scenarios using a range of lenses with the X-Pro2.

-The 24-megapixel X-Trans sensor delivers wonderful colors with excellent dynamic range and images are easily processed in post.
+The 24-megapixel X-Trans sensor delivers wonderful colors with excellent dynamic range, and images are easily processed in post.
 And who doesn't like speedy post-processing?

 I have slowly moved my workflow over to Capture One Express from Lightroom.
 I may take a closer look at Capture One Pro.
 Feel free to comment below on this topic.